Save Annotated PDF Pages in .NET

 License Acquisition

-Once installed, initialize the library as follows:
+Once installed, you can initialize the library like this:

 using GroupDocs.Annotation;